seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 description: "Limiting the number of concurrent asynchronous web-requests with a simple queue in ReactPHP"
 ---

-In the previous article we [have build]({% post_url 2018-02-12-fast-webscraping-with-reactphp %}){:target="_blank"} a simple asynchronous web scraper.
+In the [previous article](({% post_url 2018-02-12-fast-webscraping-with-reactphp %}){:target="_blank"}), we have built a simple asynchronous web scraper.
 It accepts an array of URLs and makes asynchronous requests to them.
 When responses arrive it parses data out of them.
-Asynchronous requests allow to increase the speed of scraping: instead of waiting for all requests being executed one by one we run them all at once and wait for the slowest one.
-Very convenient, but this concurrency may have some disadvantages especially dealing with web scraping.
-If the site doesn't provide any public API for its resources that often means that this site doesn't want that information to be in a public access.
-In this case the last change to get the required information is to scrap it from the web-pages.
-When dealing with an asynchronous web scraper we have concurrent requests.
+Asynchronous requests allow to increase the speed of scraping: instead of waiting for all requests being executed one by one we run them all at once and as a result we wait only for the slowest one.
+It is very convenient, but this concurrency may have some disadvantages especially dealing with web scraping.
+When the site doesn't provide any public API for its resources that often means that this site doesn't want that information to be in a public access.
+In this case, the last chance to get the required information is to scrap it from the web-pages.

-To prevent the situation with sending hundreds of concurrent requests and thus a chance being blocked by the site, it is a good practice to limit the number of these requests.
-In an asynchronous workflow we can organize a simple queue for it.
+It is a good practice to limit the number of concurrent requests to prevent the situation with sending hundreds of such requests and thus a chance being blocked by the site.
+A good solution for it is a simple queue.
 Let's say that we are going to scrap 100 pages, but want to send only 10 requests at a time.
 To achieve this we can put all these requests in the queue and then take the first 10 quests.
-Each time a request becomes complete we take a new request out of the queue.
+Each time a request becomes complete we take a new one out of the queue.

 ## Queue Of Concurrent Requests

-For a simple task like web scraping such tools like RabbitMQ can be overhead.
-Actually, for our scraper all we need is a simple *in-memory* queue.
-And ReactPHP ecosystem already has a solution for it: [clue/mq-react](https://github.com/clue/php-mq-react){:target="_blank"} library written by [Christian Lück](https://twitter.com/another_clue){:target="_blank"}.
+For a simple task like web scraping such powerful tools like RabbitMQ can be overhead.
+Actually, for our scraper, all we need is a simple *in-memory* queue.
+And ReactPHP ecosystem already has a solution for it: [clue/mq-react](https://github.com/clue/php-mq-react){:target="_blank"} a library written by [Christian Lück](https://twitter.com/another_clue){:target="_blank"}.
 Let's figure out how can we use it to throttle multiple HTTP requests.

 First things first we should install the library: